talsec/Free-RASP-Android/README.md

     ) // Replace with your release (!) signing certificate hashes private const val watcherMail = "john@example.com" // for Alerts and Reports private val supportedAlternativeStores = arrayOf(
-        // Google Play Store and Huawei AppGallery are supported out of the box, you can pass empty array or null or add other stores like the Samsung's one:
-        "com.sec.android.app.samsungapps" // Samsung Store
+        "com.sec.android.app.samsungapps" // Add other stores, such as the Samsung Galaxy Store )
-    )
     private val isProd = true
 }